AninjoG/RAG-Statistics/README.md

 The project lays the groundwork for applying retrieval-augmented models in specialized fields.
 Future research may explore:
 - Extending RAG to other domains (e.g., finance, physics).
 - Enhancing model interpretability in statistical problem-solving.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust any specific details, such as the installation process or results based on your findings!